 - Reservations are only considered final when IRB approval has been received.

-- Reservation requests may be submitted up to sixty (60) days in advance of the conduct of the research, but not later than seven (7) days prior to the proposed reservation date.
+- Reservation requests may be submitted up to two (2) months in advance of the conduct of the research, but not later than seven (7) days prior to the proposed reservation date.

 - Requests for non-research uses of the Behavioral Research Laboratory may be submitted no earlier than fourteen (14) days prior to the proposed usage date, and no later than seven (7) days before the proposed use.